bredelings/BAli-Phy/doc/developer.md

 }
 ```

+The fields are defined as follows:

+`name`
-* "name" specifies how this function will be invoked on the command line.
+: specifies how this function will be invoked on the command line.

+`call`
-* "call" specifies the Haskell function to call, and the arguments to pass.
+: specifies which Haskell function to call and the order of the arguments to pass.

+`result_type`
-* "result_type" specifies the result type of the function.
+: specifies the result type of the function.

+`args`
-* "args" describes the list of named arguments
+: describes the list of named arguments

+`args.arg_name`
-    * "arg_name" gives the name of each argument
+: gives the name of each argument

+`args.arg_type`
-    * "arg_type" gives the type of each argument
+: gives the type of each argument

+`args.default_value`
-    * "default_value" gives a value for the argument if not specified (optional)
+: gives a value for the argument if not specified (optional).

+`args.description`
-    * "description" gives a short phrase describing the argument (optional)
+: gives a short phrase describing the argument (optional).

-This JSON file allows the user to specify (for example) `-S HKY[kappa=2]` as a substitution model.
-It connects the parsing of the phrase `HKY[kappa=2]` with the Haskell functions defined in the `modules/` directory.
+`description`
+: gives a longer description of the function (optional).

+`title`
+: gives a title for the function (optional).

 ## Adding a new MCMC move